PastyPurpleTrolls/game-contest-server/documentation/user/index.md

 	* Select a Contest under the list
 	* Select ‘New Player’ link under the Actions section
 	* Fill in all the fields and select ‘Create Player’ Challenge other users
-* Create a Contest
+* Challenge another player
 	* Go to Contests tab
 	* Select a Contest under the list
 	* Select ‘Challenge other players’ link under the Actions section
 	*